What Does Range Mean In A Car?

 Driving fast

 Everyone knows it, but not many people accept it.
-The faster you drive (beyond a certain point), the less economical it is, and the more the range will drop off.
+The quicker you drive (beyond a certain point), the less economical it is, and the more the range will drop off.
 Your fuel efficiency is higher because the faster you go, the greater the air resistance is.
-Therefore, the car needs to use more energy to maintain its speed.
+Therefore, the car needs to use more energy to maintain its velocity.

 Most cars have a good speed between 50 and 60 mph.
-However, it’s not always safe to drive that slowly, so pay attention to the road and try to drive as carefully as possible.
+However, it’s not always secure to drive that slowly, so pay attention to the road and try to drive as cautiously as possible.

 Of course, you’ll also need to be in the utmost available gear so the engine’s doing minimal work.